 There are a wide range of historic monuments and buildings in the ownership of the City Council.
 The Conservation Team is responsible for the care and maintenance of the City's principal historic monuments and memorials.
-Many have specific statutory protection, as Scheduled Ancient Monuments, or as Listed Buildings.
+Many have specific statutory protection, as Scheduled Monuments, or as Listed Buildings.

 The war memorials, monuments, drinking fountains and historic buildings around the City need to be maintained on a regular basis against the affects of air pollution, weathering, wear and tear and vandalism.